Why plastics are a problem

 Think of the environment

 Actreen® is the eco alternative.
 Improving your waste management is also a lot easier with Actreen®.
-Compared to competitor products, Actreen® has the best environmental performance in terms of production, packaging, recyclability and its low weight.
-Using a catheter which produces less waste is better for the environment and it also saves money in terms of waste management.7,9
+Compared to competitor products, Actreen® has the best environmental performance in terms of packaging and its low weight is another eco-friendly feature.
+Using a catheter which produces less waste is better for the environment and waste management becomes cheaper as well.7,9

 Save your facility money